-Continuing expansion in the 20th century meant that the parish outgrew the Carlingford Road church, and some time after 1945 a two acre site was acquired in Watnall Road with a view to building a new and larger church, presbytery and school.
-The foundation stone of the new church, built from designs by Reynolds & Scott of Manchester, was laid by Bishop Ellis on May 3 1959.
+Continuing expansion in the twentieth century meant that the parish outgrew the Carlingford Road church, and some time after 1945 a two-acre site was acquired in Watnall Road, with a view to building a new and larger church, presbytery and school.
+The foundation stone of the new church, built from designs by Reynolds & Scott of Manchester, was laid by Bishop Ellis on 3 May 1959.
 The contractors were the local builders, Bodill and Sons.
 A visitor from Denmark who had asked for Mass to be said in the church for Lord Byron (buried in the Anglican churchyard at Hucknall) paid for the mosaic over the front door, depicting the arms of the monks of Newstead Abbey.
-Inside, the church has a notable collection of modern stained glass.

 The old church in Carlingford Road was retained as a hall, but is now in community use.
 A portakabin structure behind the church now serves as the parish hall.